brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 If you don't know this bundle yet, it's worth taking a look at it.
 It will manage the headers sent and specially the OPTIONS pre-flight requests to enable cross origin resource sharing.
 In other words, will enable you to call your API from a different domain.

-### Error Handling
+### Error Handling - Raising Messages to The Final User

-The last missing topic I'm gonna touch is error handling.
 This is a very open topic on GraphQL world.
 The specs don't say a lot ([1](https://facebook.github.io/graphql/#sec-Errors),[2](https://facebook.github.io/graphql/#sec-Executing-Operations)) and are open to a lot of interpretations.

 And, as we can see by the community, there are a lot of different opinions on how to handle them ([1](https://voice.kadira.io/masking-graphql-errors-b1b9f15900c1),[2](https://medium.com/@tarkus/validation-and-user-errors-in-graphql-mutations-39ca79cd00bf))